 5. Heroes: Mortals and Monsters, Quests and Adventures

 Mythos and Heroes are compendiums of Greek myths, and the stories of Greek heroes are told from a more familiar perspective.
-The stories are more true to how they have been told for the last hundred years.
+The stories are truer than how they have been said for the last hundred years.
 If you want to read classic humorous Greek mythology retellings, try it.

 Author: Stephen Fry